elliotchance/reflect/README.md

 - `.kind`: one of the `Kind` values: `is_bool`, `is_string`, `is_i8`, `is_i16`,
 `is_int`, `is_i64`, `is_byte`, `is_u16`, `is_u32`, `is_u64`, `is_rune`,
 `is_f32`, `is_f64`.
+- `.elem`: Only applies for arrays, describes the element type.
 - `.str()`: The string representation that matches the compile-time type in V.

 Arrays